rymanacevedo/ryanacevedo/src/content/work/qt.md

   - SEO
   - API Integrations
 ---
-At Qualified Technology, I specialized in creating responsive and customizable WordPress websites tailored to diverse client needs, including a large cabinet door shop, doctors, dentists, and coaches seeking portfolio sites.
-For the cabinet door shop, I developed an advanced JavaScript-based product configurator, enabling over 10,000 possible configurations and improving the user experience.
-For medical and coaching professionals, I designed visually appealing portfolio websites that showcased their services effectively while ensuring seamless navigation and accessibility.

-In addition to custom website development, I enhanced e-commerce platforms by optimizing user flow and interactivity, leading to a 35% increase in online sales.
-I also implemented SEO strategies, including custom schema markup and tools like Yoast SEO, improving search engine visibility and driving a 40% increase in organic traffic.
-By integrating social media features and third-party APIs, I extended website functionality and engagement, providing clients with dynamic, high-performing web solutions that met their unique business goals.
+At Qualified Technology, I focused on developing responsive, high-performing WordPress websites and e-commerce solutions tailored to diverse client needs, while improving frontend performance, user experience, and SEO.

+## Key Projects and Contributions

+- **Custom Website Development**:
+    - Created responsive and highly customizable WordPress websites using JavaScript, PHP, and the Genesis Framework.
+    - Delivered tailored solutions for a variety of clients, including a large cabinet door shop, doctors, dentists, and coaches, with a focus on showcasing their services effectively.

+- **Advanced Features**:
+    - Developed a JavaScript-based product configurator for a cabinet door shop, enabling over 10,000 possible configurations and significantly improving user experience.
+    - Built e-commerce platforms with enhanced frontend interactivity, boosting online sales by 35% through intuitive design and improved JavaScript functionality.

+- **Frontend Performance Optimization**:
+    - Optimized JavaScript and UI design to increase site speed by 90%, enhancing user satisfaction and reducing load times.
+    - Spearheaded the redesign of an e-commerce website, leveraging WordPress and WooCommerce to streamline user experience, resulting in a 25% increase in conversion rates within three months.

+- **SEO and Traffic Growth**:
+    - Implemented SEO strategies using tools like Yoast SEO and custom schema markup, driving a 40% increase in organic traffic within six months.
+    - Improved search engine visibility and rankings for client websites through comprehensive SEO optimization.

+- **Third-Party Integrations and Features**:
+    - Integrated social media features and third-party APIs to enhance client engagement and extend functionality.
+    - Provided dynamic, high-performing web solutions that aligned with clients’ business goals and improved customer retention.

+My work at Qualified Technology combined technical expertise, creative problem-solving, and a client-focused approach to deliver impactful web solutions that drove business growth and user engagement.